jza154/NeuralNetworkWeatherClassifier/README.md

 python analysis.py

-This is for feels like temperature python feelslike.py
+This is for feels like temperature:

+python feelslike.py